Dodgers vs. Diamondbacks Player Props Betting Odds

-Player props are listed for Mookie Betts and Corbin Carroll, among others, when the Los Angeles Dodgers host the Arizona Diamondbacks at Dodger Stadium on Monday at 10:10 PM ET.
+Mookie Betts and Corbin Carroll are among the players with prop bets available when the Los Angeles Dodgers and the Arizona Diamondbacks play at Dodger Stadium on Tuesday (first pitch at 10:10 PM ET).

 Bet on this matchup or its props with BetMGM!